Jenni Fagan

 Dr Jenni Fagan FRSL (born 1977) is a Scottish novelist and poet.
-She has published four fiction books including novel The Panopticon, screenplays, eight books of poetry and a memoir, Ootlin.
+She has published five fiction books including novel The Panopticon, screenplays, eight books of poetry and a memoir, Ootlin.
 She was named Scottish writer of the year 2016 by The Glasgow Herald.
 In 2023, she was elected a Fellow of the Royal Society of Literature.

 Early life

 Fagan was born in 1977 and grew up in Scotland within the Scottish Local Authority care system.
 As a child she was adopted twice but neither placement worked out well.
 She spent six years living on a caravan park, and states that while she was a child she moved 26 times.
 After leaving the care system, Fagan was homeless for several years, living in homeless accommodation.

 In 2007, she received the Dewar Arts award, which enabled her to attend Norwich School of Art and Design, going on to read for a BA at University of Greenwich, from which she graduated first class.
 She went on to study for an MA at Royal Holloway, University of London, where she was taught by Andrew Motion.
 In 2020, Fagan was awarded a PhD in Creative Writing by the University of Edinburgh.
 Her PhD supervisor was Dr Alan Gillis.